Mindstorms and the Computer as Thinking Material

 Where the Book Needs Updating

 Mindstorms is visionary, but it comes from an era when the main political question around children's computing was access to programmable machines.
 Today the machine arrives with cloud accounts, app stores, content filters, behavioral analytics, recommender systems, licensing terms, platform lock-in, and AI services trained on enormous datasets.
 Access is still unequal, but mere access no longer guarantees agency.
+Sometimes access means the child is closer to a programmable workshop.
+Sometimes it means the child is closer to a vendor's student model.

 The book is also optimistic about children's freedom around computers.
 That optimism needs friction.
 Programmable environments can empower, but they can also reproduce inequality when some children get mentors, time, hardware, and permission to tinker while others get drill software and surveillance.
 Constructionist learning is labor-intensive.
 It requires teachers who understand the medium, institutions willing to tolerate exploratory time, and cultures that do not reduce every activity to assessment.

 There is also a gender, race, disability, and class history that Mindstorms does not fully carry.
 Who is imagined as the natural tinkerer?
 Whose home has a computer?
 Whose mistakes are treated as creativity rather than disorder?
 Which students are invited into the workshop, and which are managed by the dashboard?
-Later work in critical computing, design justice, and data feminism is needed beside Papert to keep his emancipatory promise from becoming another selective privilege.
+Later work in critical computing, design justice, disability justice, and data feminism is needed beside Papert to keep his emancipatory promise from becoming another selective privilege.

 Still, those limits are reasons to extend the book, not to discard it.
 Its strongest idea survives: computational power should be arranged so people can think with it, not merely be processed by it.